-Byte(s) Description Length
+Byte(s) Byte(s) Description

 1 Cause tag 1

 2 Length (X) of bytes following. $X=0$, or $2 \le X \le 30$ 1

-3 to X+2 Cause X
+3 to X+2 Cause Х

 The cause value is defined in the appropriate access technology specification.
 Radio Link Timeout is indicated by the Cause data object having a value part of zero length (only the Tag and Length components are sent).